 May be dropped off at the Public Works Recycling Center.
-For used motor oil, deposit as indicated on the "Oil Igloo".
 Place used automobile batteries as indicated at the Public Works Recycling facility.

 DO NOT PLACE BATTERIES OR OIL AT YOUR CURB, AS IT WILL NOT BE COLLECTED

 You may place your household batteries (A, AA, AAA, C, D and 9-volt) in the garbage.
 Rechargable Battery Recycling Corporation (RBRC) will accept batteries in special collection boxes provided at Borough Hall, Public Works, the Library and numerous retail outlets.
-Visit www.rbrc.org for a comprehensive listing.
+Visit www.call2recycle.org for more information.

 VEHICLE BATTERIES CAN BE BROUGHT TO THE TINTON FALLS RECYCLING DROP-OFF.